Intentional Development at Banner

 Gratitude

-Over the past couple years, Banner has shared about the social, physical and psychological benefits of gratitude.
-Gratitude comes from recognizing something good that has come from outside ourselves.
-This can be anything from a gift to a compliment to the beauty of nature.
+Gratitude comes from recognizing something good that comes from outside ourselves.
+This can be anything from a gift to a compliment to the appreciation of the beauty of nature.

 Even our youngest campers can experience gratitude and this continues to grow in tandem with empathy; the more a child can take on the perspective of another, the more gratitude they can experience.